 The majority of cloud cost management tools only collect and report total cloud costs.
 But knowing how much you spent on AWS last month isn’t very useful.
 You’ll find it more useful to break down your cloud bill to identify the cost centers that drive your cloud spending.
 You can more accurately tell where to cut costs without negatively impacting system performance, team morale, or customer experiences.

 Typical cost tools organize costs with tags.
-That makes it difficult to collect complete and accurate cost data without a near-perfect tagging strategy.
+Collecting complete and accurate cost data is difficult without a near-perfect tagging strategy.

 CloudZero’s Cloud Cost Intelligence platform is not your typical cost tool.